 When you refinance your federal loans, those loans are replaced with a private loan.

 When you refinance with a private lender, that lender takes a look at your credit score and financial situation—and offers you a new interest rate based on what they see.
-If you have a high credit score, you could get considerably lower interest—some lenders, like Lendkey, are offering rates as low as 2.47%.
+If you have a high credit score, you could get considerably lower interest—some lenders, like Lendkey, are offering rates as low as 1.9% for variable rate loans.

-The downside to this is that you lose access to federal protections like income-driven repayment and student loan forgiveness for public service employees.
+So what's the downside?
+Well, you will lose access to federal protections like income-driven repayment and student loan forgiveness for public service employees.

 The federal government does offer its own (partial) answer to refinancing with a private lender: consolidation.
 Under this program, you replace multiple federal loans (and only federal loans) with one Direct Consolidation Loan, and you keep your federal perks.